georgeyounes/GBMPULSAR/README.md

 ```bash
 gbmmergepulseprofiles 2017-11-01 2017-11-06 -pn crab_171101-171106
 ```
-which merges all the pulse profiles from the above dates and all channels together, but does not perform any further binning per cycle or time.
+which merges all the pulse profiles from the above dates and bins all channels together, yet does not perform any further binning per cycle or time.
 Note that the script is expecting the input directory to the .csv files to be the current directory and dates of interest (i.e., ./171101, ./171102, etc.; the root directory can be changed with -rt --ROOT_DIR).
-An exmaple plot for the Crab data on the dates 2017-11-01 to 2017-11-06 can be found in the folder data.
-**gbmmergepulseprofiles** also affords multiple optional input parameters for varying binning.
+An exmaple plot for the Crab data on the dates 2017-11-01 to 2017-11-06 can be found in the folder data. **gbmmergepulseprofiles** also affords multiple optional input parameters for varying binning.

 ## Expected data structure